djrlj694/Makefile-Xcode/README.md

 ```
 ### Options

-`make` options discussed in class include the following:
+`make` options include the following:

 * `-f MAKEFILE`, `--file=MAKEFILE`, `--makefile=MAKEFILE`
 	* Use `MAKEFILE` as a makefile.